 When to Spend More on Real Estate Marketing

-If you’re in an area with high competition, you need to consider this with your budget.
+If you’re in an area with highly competitive real estate market, you need to consider this with your budget.
 You’ll need to make your services highly visible with plenty of advertising in multiple locations.
 This means having a larger budget that can cover the increased need for marketing.

 Pay attention to the value of the homes you’re working with.
 Higher valued homes need to have higher value marketing.
 This means spending more to have the quality and image that represents the quality and value of the homes.
-You want your real estate agent branding to be reflective of the homes you’re selling.
+You want your realtor branding to be reflective of the homes you’re selling.

 In these situations, you may find that spending 15-20 percent of your commission income on marketing is well worth the increase in business.
 With the increased budget, you can increase the volume of marketing or the quality of it.

 Calculate Your Marking Budget

 Before you start spending money on print materials and paid online ads, you need to calculate the budget you’re working with.
 There are three things you need to find out before you can do any calculations.